Heat kernel of non-minimal second-order operators: Non-minimal operators

 which allows to perform a perturbative expansion of the first term on the r.h.s.\ of Eq.\ \eqref{eq:tr-log-F-formal}.
 If the dependence of $\hN$ on $\zeta$ is linear we have some important simplifications, which are discussed in the next subsection \ref{subsect:tr-log-pric-part-simple}.
 However, such an assumption cannot always made in practice, as we will show in one of our applications in \ref{sect:applications}.
 Thus, the subsequent subsection \ref{subsect:tr-log-pric-part-general} deals with those scenarios in which the dependence of $\zeta$ is the most general one.
 Finally, in \ref{subsect:tr-log-Y-part} we study the second term on the r.h.s. of Eq.\ \eqref{eq:tr-log-F-formal}.
 Importantly, the latter does not require the introduction of any auxiliary parameter.

-\subsection{Trace-log of the principal part: the simple case}
+\subsection{Trace log of the principal part: The simple case}

-The trick employed in \cite{Barvinsky:1985an} to evaluate the divergent parts of the trace-log of non-minimal operator relies on the introduction of an auxiliary parameter $\zeta$ such that Eq.\ \eqref{eq:1-parameter}.
+The trick employed in \cite{Barvinsky:1985an} to evaluate the divergent parts of the trace log of non-minimal operator relies on the introduction of an auxiliary parameter $\zeta$ such as Eq.\ \eqref{eq:1-parameter}.
 In the simplest case this parameter appears linearly in $\hD(\hnabla)$, i.e.,

 Obviously, for $\zeta=0$ the operator is minimal, and its heat kernel coefficients can be found by means of the standard asymptotic expansion.
 We consider the inverse of the principal symbol

 which exists thanks to Eq.\ \eqref{eq:non-deg-princ-symb}.
 Thus, using the fact that $\hD(\hnabla;\zeta=0)= \hsquare$, we can write the trace of the logarithm of $\hD(\hnabla)$ as